-The Art of Personalization - Understanding your online visitors
+The Art of Personalisation - Understanding your online visitors

 You’ve probably heard this a thousand times: "It’s the Era of Information and the Digital Revolution".
 "We are living in a constantly connected and fast-changing digital world".
 That goes without saying, no need to state the obvious, right?

 Today’s online customer is smart, well-informed, empowered and has very little time for you.
-When I say very little, I mean they are very likely to leave your webpage within the first 10-20 seconds.
+When we say very little, we mean they are very likely to leave your webpage within the first 10-20 seconds.
 That’s how long you have to capture their attention.
 Not to mention the fierce competition, with around 9-10 new web pages being born per minute.

-If the sea is full of fish, the internet is a deep and vast ocean full of websites.
-And I’m sure you’d rather be a big fat shark than a minnow.
+If the sea is full of fishes, the internet is a deep and vast ocean full of websites.
+And we're sure you’d rather be a big fat shark than a minnow.

 Therefore, to gain several minutes of your visitor’s attention and make them not only stay, but ultimately also take action, you need to have a clear and targeted value proposition.
 If you really want to make an impact and avoid them bouncing away, you need to personalize their online experience to meet their needs.